Learn More About Our Story Genres

 Past to Present

 This short nonfiction text tackles the social studies standard of how things change over time.
-Students read about the history of things that are familiar in their everyday lives such as erasers, ice cream, sneakers, or sunglasses.
-Each article includes a timeline of the item through the years.
+Students read about the history of things that are familiar in their everyday lives such as erasers, ice cream, and sneakers.
+Each article includes a timeline text feature.

 Debate